 First Solar (FSLR) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from First Solar as it approaches its next earnings release.
-In that report, analysts expect First Solar to post earnings of -$0.20 per share.
-This would mark a year-over-year decline of 110.2%.
-Our most recent consensus estimate is calling for quarterly revenue of $616.35 million, down 23.28% from the year-ago period.
+In that report, analysts expect First Solar to post earnings of $1.05 per share.
+This would mark a year-over-year decline of 46.43%.
+Meanwhile, our latest consensus estimate is calling for revenue of $616.35 million, down 23.28% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for First Solar.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 76.64% lower.
-First Solar currently has a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate has moved 3.42% higher within the past month.
+First Solar is currently a Zacks Rank #4 (Sell).

-In terms of valuation, First Solar is currently trading at a Forward P/E ratio of 103.91.
-Its industry sports an average Forward P/E of 58.26, so we one might conclude that First Solar is trading at a premium comparatively.
+Valuation is also important, so investors should note that First Solar has a Forward P/E ratio of 114.26 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 49.87.

-Also, we should mention that FSLR has a PEG ratio of 10.97.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Solar stocks are, on average, holding a PEG ratio of 6.1 based on yesterday's closing prices.
+It is also worth noting that FSLR currently has a PEG ratio of 12.07.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Solar stocks are, on average, holding a PEG ratio of 4.87 based on yesterday's closing prices.

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 211, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 233, which puts it in the bottom 8% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.